 Susan Belgrave was called to the Bar in 1989 at Inner Temple after an initial career in the Barbados foreign service.
 Her early years of practice were spent in Brussels at the European law firm Stanbrook and Hooper.
 She held a Masters in European Law from Universite Libre de Bruxelles.
 Susan moved to London in 1992 with her late husband and at first found it difficult to obtain a tenancy in chambers where she could practise European law.
 She worked initially in the area of housing and local government law and moved into employment as an area where European law is the cornerstone of much legislation and case law.

-Susan is recognized as a leading practitioner in her field in Legal 500 and has appeared in a number of high profile discrimination cases.
-As a mother of two she is passionate about education.
-Her work in the field of discrimination gives her special insight into the role of women in the legal profession and the difficulties they face.
+Susan was recognised as a leading practitioner in her field in Legal 500 and appeared in a number of high profile discrimination cases.
+As a mother of two, she was passionate about education.
+Her work in the field of discrimination gave her special insight into the role of women in the legal profession and the difficulties they face.